ScriptRaccoon/accessible-form-comparison/README.md

 ### Issues found by [Accessibility Checker](https://www.accessibilitychecker.org/)

--   Images do not have `alt` attributes
+-   Background and foreground colors do not have a sufficient contrast ratio
--   Background and foreground colors do not have a sufficient contrast ratio.
+-   Image elements do not have `alt` attributes
--   Form elements should have a visible text label
+-   Form elements do not have associated labels

 ### Issues found by [WAVE](https://wave.webaim.org/)

--   Missing alt text
+-   Missing alternative text
--   Missing labels
+-   Missing form label
--   Low contrast
+-   Very low contrast
--   Now heading
+-   No heading structure
 -   No page regions

 ### Issues found by [axe DevTools](https://www.deque.com/axe/devtools/)